Moselle loop Bremm

 7. Stuben Monastery

-The Stuben monastery is actually just a ruin, but its location right on a windy bend in the Moselle makes it a perfect photo opportunity.
+The Stuben monastery is actually just a ruin, but its location right on a windy bend in the Mosel River makes it a perfect photo opportunity.
 A lot of wine is also grown around the ruins.

 Kloster Stuben an der Mosel

-Directly on the Moselle: the former Stuben monastery.
+Directly on the Mosel River: the former Stuben monastery.

 From the monastery, you can also hike up the Petersberg and marvel at the steep vineyards.
-The Petersberg is also home to the last mountain cemetery with a chapel still in use on the Moselle.
+The Petersberg is also home to the last mountain cemetery with a chapel still in use on the Mosel River.

 8. Bremm – Calmont

-Directly opposite the monastery, on the other side of the Moselle, lies the wine village of Bremm on what is probably the most famous Moselle bend.
+Directly opposite the monastery, on the other side of the Mosel River, lies the wine village of Bremm on what is probably the most famous Mosel River bend.

 Moselschleife Bremm

-From the vantage point near Bremm, you have the perfect view of the spectacular Moselle meander.
+From the vantage point near Bremm, you have the perfect view of the spectacular Mosel River meander.

 The extremely steep slopes are particularly striking here, but wine is still grown on them.
 The Calmont mountain is 378 meters high and has a gradient of around 65 degrees, making it the steepest vineyard in Europe.